mathie/mathie.github.io/_drafts/vagrant-docker-and-vmware-fusion.markdown

 config.vm.synced_folder ENV['HOME'], '/mnt'
 {% endhighlight %}

-This way, our entire home directory on Mac OS X will be available in `/mnt/` on the Linux VM.
+This way, our entire home directory on Mac OS X will be available in `/mnt` on the Linux VM.
 Handy.
-(I did initially muck around with mounting it on `/home/vagrant`, but that turned out to create problems with SSH keys, so I punted and mounted it elsewhere.)
+(I did initially muck around with mounting it on `/home/vagrant`, but that turned out to create problems with SSH keys, so I punted and mounted it somewhere neutral.)

 Now all we need is a bit of shell magic to provision the machine.
 Specify a shell script provisioner with: